dzahariev/home-media-server-pi/README.md

 - Calibre (on calibre subdomain)

 ## Prepare
-Ensure you have Docker and Docker Compose installed.

 Adjust the .env file content by setting the base folder, domain, and secrets, or create a new file named .env.pi and use it instead.

 ## Start the bundle